BissuelD/apptainer-singularity-projects/tutorials/EN/use-apptainer-image-ovito.md

 The execution of this command works as follows:
 * creation of a container from the Apptainer image `$HOME/apptainer-images/ovito.sif`.
 * execution, within this container, of the command `ovito C-diamond.cif`.
-An Ovito window then appears, with which one can interact as one would normally if Ovito were installed on our machine.
+An Ovito window then appears, with which one can interact as one would normally if Ovito were installed on their machine.
 * once the application usage is finished (i.e., when the Ovito window is closed), destruction of the container and release of resources.

 The same behavior can be replicated with `apptainer run` which directly calls the default command of the image, `ovito`, to which arguments can be added.
 ```
-apptainer run $HOME/apptainer-images/ovito.sif C-diamond.cif # la commande "ovito" est implicitement appellée.
+apptainer run $HOME/apptainer-images/ovito.sif C-diamond.cif # the "ovito" command is implicitely called.
 ```

 Finally, one can directly call the image as an executable, which is strictly identical to using `apptainer run` (for variety, let's change the configuration file).